zac-heisey/murray-lampert/kitchen-remodeling-encinitas.md

 ### Modern kitchen cabinets customized for different homes

 Kitchen cabinets and countertops are the most distinctive features of any kitchen.
-That is why many homeowners choose to have <a href="http://murraylampert.com/san-diego-custom-cabinet-construction-services/">tailor-made cabinets</a>.
+That is why many homeowners choose to have [tailor-made cabinets](/san-diego-custom-cabinet-construction-services/).
 Murray Lampert proudly constructs custom kitchen cabinetry for your kitchen, so it can complement your brand new kitchen makeover.

 ### Work with an award-winning remodeling company

-Over the years, Murray Lampert has won a number of prestigious awards including 4 from Better Business Bureau.
-These and many other awards represent the recognition of the great work we have done for the residents of Encinitas and San Diego over the years.
-Clients who opt to work with us in remodeling their kitchens will benefit from our affordable prices, our experience and a wide selection of custom products.
+Over the years, Murray Lampert has won a number of industry awards, including [4 Torch Awards from Better Business Bureau](/another-better-business-bureau-torch-award/).
+These and many other awards represent the recognition of the great work we've done for the residents of Encinitas and San Diego over the years, which is reflected in our numerous [testimonials](/testimonials) and [reviews](/reviews).

-For more information on the range of our services, visit our <a href="http://murraylampert.com/kitchen-remodeling-escondido">kitchen remodeling Escondido</a> page.
+Our team is ready to build your dream kitchen in Encinitas - give us a call or [reach out today](#quick-contact) to get started!